What if we took a moment to talk about mental health?

 • You can contact a social worker from All: solidarite@all-lacatho.fr

-• The Fédépicerie of the Catholic University of Lille Student Federation offers essential products at very low prices.
-Instagram with all information and the registration form: @fedepicerie_lille
+• The Fédépicerie, run by the Student Federation of the Catholic University of Lille, provides essential products at very low prices.
+You can find all the information and the registration form on their Instagram account: @fedepicerie_lille.

 Identify and talk about your emotions

-To better manage your emotions, it’s essential to recognise and name them.
+To better manage your emotions, it’s essential to recognize and name them.

-To do this, you can rely on the Santé mentale info service website, talk about it with professionals, or listen to podcasts, for example.
+To do this, you can rely on resources such as the Santé mentale info service website, talk with professionals, or listen to podcasts.
 The podcast Ça va pas la tête ! has an episode dedicated to managing emotions, which you can listen to here (in French).

 Reduce harmful substances

-Reducing or stopping the use of harmful substances (alcohol, tobacco, and illegal drugs) benefits both physical and mental health.
-You can be supported if you want to reduce or stop.
+Reducing or stopping the use of harmful substances such as alcohol, tobacco, and illegal drugs benefits both physical and mental health.
+If needed, you can be supported to help you reduce or stop using these substances.
 A general practitioner can help, and there are also online resources:

 Maintain social connections